oegedijk/explainerdashboard/README.md

         and `index` as argument and returns the observed outcome `y` for that index.
     - with `explainer.set_index_list_func()` you can set a function that returns a list of available indexes that can be queried.
+Only gets called upon start of the dashboard.

+    If you have a very large number of indexes and the user is able to look them up elsewhere, you can also replace the index dropdowns with a simple free text field with `index_dropdown=False`.
+Only valid indexes (i.e. in the `get_index_list()` list) get propagated
+    to other components by default, but this can be overriden with `index_check=False`.

     Important: these function can be called multiple times by multiple independent components, so probably best to implement some kind of caching functionality.